Performance¤

 Python, and cross the Python boundary once per full read or block.

-On local 1000 Genomes chromosome 22 benchmarks, that makes genoio especially
+On local 1000 Genomes chromosome 22 benchmarks, that makes genoio fast for

 Headline Results¤